nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT- Sri Lanka’s Medical Association has opposed the lowering of the age of consent from 16 to 14 years.

 “In a country where Healthy Sexual and Relationship Education is not being taught in schools, a child of 14 years who consents for sex is mostly unaware of the potential repercussions of the sexual act – i.e. early unwanted pregnancy, and exposure to sexually transmitted infections.
-Hence, the consent given, cannot be taken to imply informed consent.”
-The Sri Lanka Medical Association (SLMA) statement said on  Monday.

-We, a conglomerate of medical professionals advocating for the rights of children of
+Hence, the consent given, cannot be taken to imply informed consent,” the SLMA said in a statement after the Minister of Justice called for the age of consent to be lowered.

-Sri Lanka, wish to express our gravest concerns regarding the proposed amendments

-The minimum age of sexual consent is the age at which someone is deemed capable of

-consenting to sexual activity.
-The objective of the minimum age of sexual consent is

-to protect adolescents from sexual abuse and from the consequences of early sexual
+In Sri Lanka sexual education is woefully inadequate.
+Attempts to introduce comprehensive sexual education in the school curriculum have often been met with vocal opposition, mainly from the clergy who claim it damages Sri Lanka’s ‘culture’.

 ...